oharar/Hurricanes/README.md

 Hurricanes
 ==========
-This contains R code (including markdown) to re-analyse the hurricanes data in
+This contains R code (including markdown) to re-analyse the hurricanes data in Jung et al (2014) Female hurricanes are deadlier than male hurricanes PNAS, doi:10.1073/pnas.1402786111

-    Kiju Jung,
-    Sharon Shavitt,
-    Madhu Viswanathan,
-    and Joseph M. Hilbe

-Female hurricanes are deadlier than male hurricanes PNAS 2014 ; published ahead of print June 2, 2014, doi:10.1073/pnas.1402786111

 The files are
 * Hurricanes.R - R code